 The Biodiversity Heritage Library (BHL) is the world’s largest open access digital library for biodiversity literature and archives.
 BHL is revolutionizing global research by providing free, worldwide access to knowledge about life on Earth.

 To document Earth’s species and understand the complexities of swiftly-changing ecosystems in the midst of a major extinction crisis and widespread climate change, researchers need something that no single library can provide — access to the world’s collective knowledge about biodiversity.
 While natural history books and archives contain information that is critical to studying biodiversity, much of this material is available in only a handful of libraries globally.
 Scientists have long considered this lack of access to biodiversity literature as a major impediment to the efficiency of scientific research.

 The BHL consortium works with the international taxonomic community, publishers, bioinformaticians, and information technology professionals to develop tools and services to facilitate greater access, interoperability, and reuse of content and data.
+The data in BHL’s collection is sourced and aggregated from its consortium partners and Internet Archive contributors.
 BHL provides a range of services, data exports, and APIs to allow users to download content, harvest source data files, and reuse materials for research purposes.
-Through the Global Names Recognition and Discovery (GNRD) service, BHL indexes the taxonomic names throughout the collection, allowing researchers to locate publications about specific taxa.
+Through taxonomic intelligence tools developed by Global Names Architecture, BHL indexes the taxonomic names throughout the collection, allowing researchers to locate publications about specific taxa.

 Learn more about the history of BHL.